 Kia Sorento review - Interior, design and technology

 The Sorento is your typical bluff-fronted family SUV in shape, but Kia’s intention to continue its push upmarket is evidenced in some assured design touches.
 The grille and lights merge to form a distinctive band across the nose, and at the rear the window line and roof line part company in that familiar trick to soften the boxy appearance.
-Tall tail-lights seem to add to the impression of height at the rear, and the deeply sculpted lines of the tailgate and lower bumper add extra road presence.
-It does little that’s special or unusual in the large-SUV segment, but the Sorento is a handsome car.
+Tall tailights seem to add to the impression of height at the rear, and the deeply sculpted lines of the tailgate and lower bumper add extra road presence.
+It does little that’s special or unusual in the large-SUV segment, but the Sorento is a handsome car nonetheless.

 Inside, the positive impression continues, particularly if you haven’t kept track of Kia’s swift improvement in the perceived quality stakes in recent years.
-The quality of the plastics is a let-down in places, particularly the textured finish applied to the passenger side of the dash and the doors, but it generally looks good.
-There isn’t the classy minimalist approach that some rivals strive for – there are physical buttons for the major controls and no covers for the ample cubbies in the centre console – but the Sorento is more user friendly as a result.
+The quality of the plastics is a let-down in places, particularly the textured finish applied to the passenger side of the dash and the doors, and the piano-black finishes on certain surfaces may also be susceptible to scratches, but generally the cabin looks good.
+The design is also more adventurous than rivals like the X-Trail’s.

 Sat-nav, stereo and infotainment

-The 10.25-inch screen on the higher-spec cars is more impressive, and makes the dated LCD display for the heating and ventilation controls below look even more out of place.
+The digital driver’s display presents its information clearly, and it’s through here that you can adjust the driver-assist systems, and delve into the trip computer functions in greater detail.
+Meanwhile, the ultra-widescreen touchscreen does makes the already dated LCD display for the heating and ventilation controls below look even more out of place.
 At least Kia has stuck to a separate panel with actual buttons for the ventilation system, unlike some rivals; this makes it that much easier to tweak the temperature quickly.
-It’s the same story with the traditional dial for the infotainment volume, which is still the best solution.
-The larger screen also comes with UVO Connect telematic services that add live traffic information, weather and parking information into the mix.
-Using the phone app, it lets you send routes to the car in advance of your journey, too.

 There are loads of USB chargers with two in the front, three more in the middle row and a further pair in the boot/third-row area – there’s basically one for each occupant, while a wireless charging mat in the front means someone can even bring a second device with them.

 In this review

-- 2Engines, performance and driveThe Sorento serves up a tidy driving experience through a strong and varied engine range, but the ride is on the firm side.
+- 2Engines, performance and driveThe Sorento serves up a tidy driving experience through a strong and varied engine range, but the ride is on the firm side

 - 3MPG, CO2 and running costsEfficiency is a real strong point for the Sorento, with all the powertrains turning in strong numbers.
-You just need to pick the right one for your needs.
+You just need to pick the right one for your needs

 - 5Practicality, comfort and boot spaceLots of space and features focused on everyday usability make the Sorento a fine family car option